Can You Go To Jail For Driving Without A License In Texas?

 In Texas, driving without a license is not the same as forgetting your license at home.
 If you have a valid license but don’t have it in your car when you’re pulled over, the police officer can look you up to verify that you’re licensed.

-You could face a fine of $200 for forgetting your license, but you’ll likely receive a warning.
+Similar to failing to display both license plates, you could face a fine of $200 for not having your driver’s license with you, though you may receive a warning.
 However, higher penalties are possible if you repeatedly forget your license.

 Driving With an Expired or No License